drmcnelson/TCD1304-Sensor-Device-with-Linear-Response-and-16-Bit-Differential-ADC/README.md

 <li>TCD1304 sensor board and controller from this repo, with cables</li>
 </ol>

 Detailed discussions on designing a spectrometer are easily found by web search.
-We will mention a few important highlights.
+We will mention a few important highlights as we go step by step through the design process for the above instrument.
 Here is the geometry for reference.

 <p align="center">
 <img src="Images/SpectrometerTransmissionGeometry.jpg" width="60%">